cloudmesh-community/book/chapters/arch.md

 PC Computing refers to

-> an area where consumers predominantly used personal computers to
+> an era where consumers predominantly used personal computers to
 > conduct their work.
 Such computers were mostly stand alone without
 > network as early networks were not available to consumers.